Remanufacturing

 Quality

-When remanufacturing, we apply six layers of quality:
+When remanufacturing, we apply seven layers of quality:

 • Brands.
-We remanufacture office furniture from good brands, including Vitra, Herman Miller, Orangebox and Senator, because they have timeless aesthetics, quality components and modern ergonomic adjustments.
+We remanufacture office furniture from high quality brands, including Vitra, Herman Miller, Orangebox and Senator, because they have timeless aesthetics, quality components and modern ergonomic adjustments.

 • Materials.
-We use high quality materials suppliers like Camira and Egger.
+We use high quality materials suppliers like Camira and Egger and pass through their warranties.

 • Equipment.
-Our workshops use precision equipment to produce flawless finishes.
+We use precision equipment to produce flawless finishes.

 • Technology.
 We adopt the latest technologies and develop new techniques to restore furniture to pristine condition.